Sardar (2022 film): Marketing

 The film's teaser trailer was released on 30 September 2022, launched by Karthi's brother, actor Suriya.
 The full-length trailer was launched at an event held in Nexus Vijaya Mall on 14 October 2022.
 At the event, the team distributed glass containers branded with the film's posters and logo instead of plastic bottles, for the film's cast and crew and other media personalities.
 The pre-release event was held at Daspalla Convention Center in Hyderabad, with Nagarjuna as the chief guest.

 Release

 Theatrical

 Sardar was released on 21 October 2022 on the eve of Diwali along with Sivakarthikeyan's Prince.
 The film was further released in Telugu under the same title.

 Distribution

 Red Giant Movies acquired the theatrical distribution rights in Tamil Nadu.
 The theatrical distribution rights for the Telugu states were acquired by Annapurna Studios.
-The Karnataka distribution rights were acquired by AV Media Consultancy, while Fortune Cinemas acquired the theatircal rights in Kerala.
+The Karnataka distribution rights were acquired by AV Media Consultancy, while Fortune Cinemas acquired the theatrical rights in Kerala.